johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/BuildingSites/BuildingOverview.md

 * Very small, atom-like, that are reused across site go into `Elements.token.ts`
 * Specific tokens (atom-size or small molecules) that are:
-  * reused throughout site,
+  * reused throughout site
-  * and probably more complex that previous atom-like tokens,
+  *  more complex than previous atom-like tokens
-  * but not large enough to be in their own folder.
+  * not large enough to be in their own folder
-  * We recommend creating files with a descriptive title that describes the type of tokens it contains.
+   We recommend creating files with a descriptive title that describes the type
+    of tokens it contains.
-  * An example is create page.token.ts where a site builder could store a components that help layout pages (sections, indents, etc).
+  For example a site builder could create `page.token.ts` where they could store
+    components that help layout pages (sections, indents, etc).
 * Token styling of components should be stored with the individual components.